FarronF/limerick-council-meetings/meetings/2018/04/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th March 2018.md

 event of a planned outage of water supply.
 It was agreed to refer the matter to Water

-Services in order for Irish Water to be contacted.--- 9
+Services in order for Irish Water to be contacted.
+---
+9

 The Motion was seconded by Councillor Sheahan.